 The three-part study reviewed evidence from 60 independent research papers regarding cognition in older and younger adults to explore trends and determine whether age differences are changing over time.

-It also examined the results of a study by lead researcher Dr. Stephen Badham, Associate Professor in Psychology at NTU's School of Social Sciences, which assessed and compared the of more than 1,000 older and younger adults at different points in time.
+It also examined the results of a study by lead researcher Dr. Stephen Badham, Associate Professor in Psychology at NTU's School of Social Sciences, which assessed and compared the cognitive abilities of more than 1,000 older and younger adults at different points in time.
 The research is published in the journal Developmental Review.

 Cognition relates to how the brain processes information and can be linked to education, physical activity, and diet quality.
 It is also a factor in diagnosing age-related diseases such as dementia.